+In January of 2012, Cervus acquired from Proventure Income Fund the real estate assets for 14 dealerships that Cervus previously leased from Proventure Income Fund.
 At the time of the transaction, Peter Lacey, the Executive Chairman of the Board of Directors and the largest shareholder of Cervus, was also a trustee, officer and the largest security holder of Proventure Income Fund.
 Consequently, Proventure Income Fund was considered a "related party" to Cervus under Multi-lateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions and the transaction was a "related party transaction" under that instrument.
-However, since the fair market value of the assets acquired and the consideration paid was less than 25% of Cervus' market capitalization at the time that the transaction was agreed to, the transaction was exempt from the valuation and "majority of the minority" shareholder approval requirements of that instrument.